 Does it look “right” to you?

-Dozens of unnecessary links stealing PR from other links that need it more.
+Dozens of unnecessary links steal PR from other links that need it more.
 Don’t have a bulky footer.
-Make it skinny and reap the rewards of a fit in shape website 🙂
+Make it skinny and reap the rewards of a fit-in-shape website 🙂

 Bad practice is anything that isn’t specific.

 For example, people mention SEO somewhere on the page, so they link to Wikipedia’s page on SEO.